ansost/kinyarwanda-storyboard/README.md

 ```sh
 docker run -it mmcauliffe/montreal-forced-aligner
 ```
-4. Obtain the containr ID by running `docker ps` and then selecting it in the first column of the output.
+4. In your shell (not the container shell), obtain the containr ID by running `docker ps` and then selecting it in the first column of the output.
 Then copy your data over with:
 ```sh
 docker cp <path to data> <container id>:/<path to data>
 ```
-5. Train the and generate alignments in the container using.
+5. In the container shell, train the and generate alignments in the container using.
 Do not change the output directory.
 ```sh
 mfa train [OPTIONS] CORPUS_DIRECTORY DICTIONARY_PATH /home/mfauser/output/
 ```
-6. Copy the output back to your local machine:
+6. In your shell, copy the output back to your local machine:
 ```sh
 docker cp <container id>:/<path to data> <path to data>
 ```